 9. Villa Farnesina

-Located in the Trastevere neighborhood, this villa was designed by Baldassare Peruzzi and has frescos, including some by Rafael.
-After visiting the villa head over to the botanical garden to escape the city.
+Located in the Trastevere neighborhood, this villa was designed by Baldassare Peruzzi and has frescoes, including some by Rafael.
+After visiting the villa, head over to the botanical garden to escape the city.

 10. Orto Botanico di Roma (Botanical Garden Rome)